chron/hashbot/GOALS.md

 [x] Start a new code golf challenge
 [ ] Announce to channel
+[ ] Challenge end.
+Maybe start and end dates?

 ## Submissions

 [x] Submit to the bot via channel or DM
+[ ] Evaluate code in a safe-ish way
 [x] Get a useful response message
 [x] Error handling for syntax problems etc
+[ ] Announce in the channel when we have a new leader

 ## Reporting

+[ ] View info about the current challenge
 [ ] Get details of my best submission
 [ ] See a leaderboard